 I’m glad I did decide to replace the wiring harness.
 The original harness was wired with very thin wire which was barely hanging on in a few spots.
 Some ground wires were beginning to break and come loose.

 Unfortunately my harness had been wired with no thought towards how it would fit inside the body of the guitar.
-This meant I had to rewire the bulk of the harness.
+This meant I had to pull apart and rewire the bulk of the harness.

 During this process it got me thinking.
 One of the reasons why you buy a pre-wired harness is for ease of install and to save time.
 I can do better than this.